truenas/documentation/content/CORETutorials/JailsPluginsVMs/Plugins/MinIOPlugin.md

 {{< trueimage src="images/CORE/13.0/MinioPluginConsole.png" alt="MinIO Console" id="MinIO Console" >}}

-## Migrating from the S3 service to Minio Plugin
+## Migrating from S3 Service to Minio Plugin

 After completing the initial install of the Minio plugin, users with an existing S3 service deployment need to migrate S3 data from the previous service deployment to the new plugin.
+Migrating from the built-in S3 service to the Minio plugin could require an extended service window.

+{{< enterprise >}}
+Beginning in CORE 13.0-U6, Enterprise customers with the S3 service running or enabled are prevented from upgrading to the next major version.

+TrueNAS Enterprise customers are strongly encouraged to contact iXsystems Support for assistance with the migration process.

+{{< expand "Contacting Support" "v" >}}
+{{< include file="content/_includes/iXsystemsSupportContact.md" >}}
+{{< /expand >}}
+{{< /enterprise >}}

+### Migration Overview
+Users with the S3 service enabled must upgrade CORE to version **13.0-U6** and complete the migration process **before** upgrading to a later major version.

+The migration path involves [installing a MinIO Client](#installing-the-minio-client) (`mc`) release with the required feature and function support to migrate the S3 service deployment.

+Next [configure the Minio plugin](#configuring-the-minio-plugin-for-migration) deployment and then [migrate data](#migrating-data) from the MinIO S3 service deployment to it.

+After migrating data, you can either create an archive of the TrueNAS S3 service or delete it.

 ### Installing the MinIO Client

-The [MinIO Client](https://min.io/docs/minio/linux/reference/minio-mc.html) (`mc`) is command line tool with support for both filesystems and Amazon S3-compatible cloud storage services.
+The [MinIO Client](https://min.io/docs/minio/linux/reference/minio-mc.html) (`mc`) is command line tool with support for both filesystems and S3-compatible cloud storage services.
-You need to install `mc` to facilitate data the migration.
+Install `mc` to facilitate data the migration.
 Versions are available for Windows, Linux, and Mac.

 This tutorial uses the Windows Subsystem for Linux (WSL), but any standard Linux distribution follows the same process.